Adam Yates (footballer): Morecambe

 After impressing Sammy McIlroy in a pre-season friendly in 2006, he was signed by Morecambe in August 2006.
 He scored his first goal for Morecambe in their 2–1 victory at Southport on 26 December 2006.
 His return to the English Football League came at the end of the 2006–07 season as the "Shrimps" achieved promotion from the Conference National as play-off winners by beating Exeter City 2–1 in the final at Wembley Stadium.
 He made 54 appearances in the 2007–08 campaign, as Morecambe consolidated their Football League status.
-He was loaned out to Burton Albion in August 2008.
-Immediately on his return to Christie Park in October he returned to the first team.
-After having featuring heavily in the 2008–09 season he was offered a new contract by Morecambe, though he rejected the offer after deciding his future lay elsewhere.
+He was loaned to Burton Albion in August 2008.
+Immediately on his return to Christie Park in October he returned to the first-team.
+After having featured heavily in the 2008–09 season, Morecambe offered him a new contract, though he rejected the offer after deciding his future lay elsewhere.